7 min read

 3a.
 If yes, proceed to the payment screen →

 3b.
-If no, return to browsing clothing items (step 2) →
+If no, return to browsing clothing items →

 4. From the payment screen, the user completes the purchase.

-To use an analogy of developing a new town, user flows are what a city planner would create to layout the road systems.
-Some roads go from point A to point B, some roads are one-way streets, and some roads cut through downtown while others don’t.
-Eventually, people will drive on those roads to get around, just like how real users will take the pathways defined by a user flow.
-This is why it’s so important to have clear user flows defined while developing an app.
-These flows make the foundational structure of an app, so it’s important that they are designed to make the user’s movement through features intuitive and efficient.
+Designing a user flow for a new app is like a city planner mapping out roads for a new town.
+Some roads go from point A to point B. Some roads are one-way streets, and some roads cut through downtown, while others don’t.
+Just as real people will drive on those real roads to navigate the town someday, real users will take the pathways defined by a user flow.
+That’s why it’s so important to define clear user flows.
+These app user flows form the foundational structure of an app, so they must be designed to support intuitive and efficient user movement.

-User flows diagrams shouldn’t be one giant diagram with many arrows going every which way and two dozen pathways illustrated as going out from the home screen.
+The most important quality of an effective app user flow is clarity.
+User flow diagrams shouldn’t be one giant tangle of arrows and pathways exploding from the home screen.
 That would be overwhelming.
+Instead, follow these tips:

-User flow and user journey are commonly used interchangeably.
-However, there is a nuanced difference between the two terms.
-Though both depict user pathways through an app, a user journey takes into consideration the user’s feelings and thoughts as they explore the app.
-It’s less about assigning context to how screens and features relate to each other and more about graphing a user’s first to last interaction with the app and their emotions along the way.
+The terms “user flow” and “user journey” are often used interchangeably.
+However, there is a nuanced difference between the two.
+Though both depict user pathways through an app, a user journey also considers users’ feelings and thoughts at each step along the way.
+A user journey focuses less on assigning context to the way screens and features relate and more on graphing a user’s interactions alongside their emotions.

-For example, a user journey about Spotify would be a segmented high-level overview.
+For example, a user journey about the audio-streaming app Spotify would offer a segmented high-level overview of the user’s actions and sentiments while navigating the app.

-• It would begin with the different ways a user could come to download the app, maybe from hearing a Spotify radio commercial or a friend’s recommendation.
+• A Spotify user journey might begin with the different ways a user could come to download the app, maybe from hearing a Spotify radio commercial or a friend’s recommendation.
 At this point, the user is intrigued by the new app.

 • Once downloaded, the user can listen to music.
 There are a few ways to listen to music- such as the “browse” feature on the home screen, viewing a playlist, or searching directly for a specific artist.
-The user gets excited to see the music library.
+Now, the user feels excited to see the music library.

-• From here, the user could want to cycle through an album’s songs, but only be able to play it on shuffle with the basic account.
-This could leave the user feeling frustrated.
+• From here, the user might want to select a song from an album, only to discover that a basic account limits users to shuffling songs instead.
+This might leave the user feeling frustrated.

-A user flow for the same process would be more specific, saying what screen is seen immediately after a user logs in for the first time and from there, what other features the user can access, like a search bar, a folder of favorite artists, and a “recommended for you” browse feature.
-It would answer questions like “from the browse new music screen, what does the user click next if they want to play music?”
+A user flow for the same process would be more specific, describing screen-by-screen what a user sees.
+The user logs in for the first time and then makes a choice from a list of available features, like a search bar, a folder of favorite artists, and a “recommended for you” browse button.
+The Spotify app user flow would then answer questions like “From the browse new music screen, what does the user click next if they want to play music?”

 Why is a User Flow Important?